jbutcher21/aiclass/docs/senzing_entity_spec.md

 - The ADDR_TYPE: "BUSINESS" should be assigned to the physical location of an organization.
 This adds weight to the address and helps break matches between chains where everything is the same except the address.
 People often move, companies rarely change physical locations.

 - The PHONE_TYPE: "MOBILE" can be assigned to add weight to the mobile or cell phone.
 All the members of a household may report the same home phone.
-But people don;t normally share their cell phone number.
+But people don't normally share their cell phone number.

 ### **Mapping Rules (for Feature Usage Types)**